What is Virtual Coaching & Is It Effective?

 But what is virtual coaching exactly?

-Virtual coaching is a remote in-person coaching session, facilitated by technology, where personalised and flexible training is given to employees, and where coach and coachee work together to achieve goals.
+Virtual coaching is a remote coaching session, facilitated by technology, where personalised and flexible training is given to employees, and where coach and coachee work together to achieve goals.

 How does virtual coaching work?

 The beauty of virtual coaching is that everyone’s journey is slightly different.
 But one thing that stays the same is it allows your teams to be active participants in their growth and knowledge.